Jerry-Shaw/Nervsys/README.md

     before calling functions under dirB.

     Notice:
     The keys in "LOAD" section point to the first level subfolders, while the setting values point to the functions which will be called when the subfolder is being accessed.
+    Sub-array settings are allowed in this section, to call multiple functions.
     Arguments are automatically accepted from API.
     No returned value will be captured.

 ### PATH